spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

 ---
 layout: single
-title:  "The Canary Judge&mdash;how does it work?"
+title:  "The canary judge&mdash;how does it work?"
 sidebar:
   nav: guides
 ---

 {% include toc %}

+> Note: Automated canary analysis in Spinnaker is designed to support pluggable
+> judges.
+This document describes how the default judge (NetflixACAJudge) works.

 To assess the quality of a canary deployment against a baseline, metrics from both deployments are compared in order to check for significant degradation.